lidat/knowledge-center/README.md

 * We have three special notification boxes you can use: "Note", "Warning", and "Best Practice".
 To use them, simply wrap the relevant text in an HTML div with the appropriate class (`<div class="note">your note here</div>`, for example).
 If this doesn't mean anything to you, don't worry!
 Just ask your friendly Product Marketer.
 If it does though, please feel free to use these notification boxes; they're cool!

+### Recommended Resources for the Modern Contributor

+There are a million tools out there to make your life as a contributor easier; below is just a short list of those we recommend the most!
+Please feel free to add to this list as you explore the multi-faceted world of collaborative content!

+* Atom - [Atom](www.atom.io) is a great text editor, open source, configurable and easy to use.
+They have cool shirts too!

+* iTerm - for you Mac users out there, iTerm is a great interface for your terminal.
+It's easier to use, has cool hightlighting and tons of power user features if you're interested in them.
+Just Google iTerm and you'll find it easily enough.

+* PowerShell - same as above but for Windows!
+A great interface instead of the clunky and outdated command line.

 # Licensing

 All usage of the contents, documentation or code found in this repository is subject to the LivePerson's copyright except where other licensing applies (for plugins, libraries and the like).